 He thought meta-narratives would be replaced with smaller narratives.
 This would allow our stories to be more local and nuanced, and therefore true.
 Instead of the idea that the rich are rich through hard work and grit, we understand that this is too simple a story; hard work plays a role, but so do luck, demographics, history, racism, etc.

 What’s happening instead is that people have clung to different meta-narratives even more tightly as they slip away under the gush of information that we’ve been receiving the past few years.

 Faith in America illustrates this perfectly.
-People are becoming less faithful in America, in that fewer people are going to church, fewer people affiliated with any faith.
-Any faith is a really powerful meta-narrative, because it’s a way people understand and make meaning out of the world.
+People are becoming less religious in America, in that fewer people are going to church, fewer people affiliated with any faith.
+Religious faith is a really powerful meta-narrative, because it’s a way people understand and make meaning out of the world.

 Something that I think a lot of people assumed was that, myself included, was that when people lost faith, they would be more tolerant, more progressive, because a lot of the culture wars that we fight in this country are based on faith, and faith is difficult to argue.

 A recent article in the Atlantic describes how as church attendance declines, the non-churchgoing public is more tolerant in many ways – in terms of pot legalization and gay marriage – but more brutal in other ways – more apt to adapt a racist and nativist view of the world.
 Instead of doing away with the Judeo-Christian values and replacing them with liberal tolerance, people have done something else.
 They have taken a third way few people saw coming: racist and nationalist ideas are getting picked out of the trash and seriously discussed.